wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### ECC_TIMING_RESISTANT

-This is used as a Timing Resistor for ECC.
-It reduces heap usage but also makes it slower, hardening the curve.
+This is used as a Timing Resistance feature that enables code in ecc.c to prevent side channel and differential power analysis (DPA) attacks.

 #### FUSION_RTOS